Robustly Self-Ordered Graphs: Constructions and Applications to Property Testing

 \mypar{Conclusion.} Starting with Theorem~\ref{construction:thm} (i.e., an efficient construction of robustly self-ordered graphs of bounded degree), using Construction~\ref{string2graph:con}, and applying Claim~\ref{string2graph:clm}, the theorem follows.
 Specifically, we need to verify the following facts. \BI \item The set $\Pi$ is polynomial-time recognizable.

 Given an $3n$-vertex graph $G'$, an adequate algorithm first tries to identify and order the vertices of the corresponding graph $G_n$, which means that it finds $s\in\bitset^n$ such that $G'$ is isomorphic to $G'_s$ (or determines that no such $s$ exists).
-(Note that once the vertices of $G_n$ are identified, their unique ordering, whenever it exists, can be found in polynomial time by running an isomorphism tester on the subgraph induced by them (while relying on the fact that the degree of the graph is bounded~\cite{L}).)
 Having found $s$, the algorithm accepts if and only if $s\in\Phi_n$, where $\Phi$ is polynomial-time recognizable by our starting hypothesis.

+The first step relies on the hypothesis that $G_n$ can be constructed in polynomial-time, and proceeds as follows. \BE \item Identifies a set of $n$ vertices, denoted $I$, in $G'$ such that each vertex in $I$ has degree greater than 2, rejecting if the number of such vertices is different from $n$. \item Finds the unique isomorphism between $G_n$ and subgraph of $G'$ induced by $I$, rejecting if no such isomorphism is found.

+(Here we rely on the fact that isomorphism between graphs of bounded-degree can be found in polynomial-time~\cite{L}). \item The foregoing isomoprophism determines the ordering of the vertices in $I$, which in turn determines $s$ (or indicates that $G'$ is not isomoprophic to any $G'_s$). \EE

 \item Testing $\Pi$ requires linear query complexity.